 Just as there are laws for getting married, states also have laws for getting divorced.
 While state divorce laws vary, they typically have a waiting period before a divorce is finalized, residency requirements, and jurisdictional requirements.
 Most states also have a variety of grounds for getting divorced, but typically the grounds fall into one of two main categories: fault or no-fault.

-Pennsylvania's divorce laws require that at least one party be a resident for at least six months before filing and there's no waiting period before a divorce is finalized.
-Since Pennsylvania began legally recognizing same-sex unions in 2014, divorce procedures are universal regardless of the couple's gender make-up.
+Pennsylvania's divorce laws require that one party at minimum be a resident for at least six months before filing, and there's no waiting period before a divorce is finalized.
+Read on to learn more about divorce laws in the state of Pennsylvania.